-With beautiful and stunning array of flowers, this plant is a sure delight!
-Here’re all the details on How to Grow Celosia!
+With a beautiful and stunning array of flowers, this plant is a sure delight!
+Here’re all the details on How to Grow Celosia and Its Care!

 The genus Celosia belongs to the family of Amaranthaceae.
-Celosia is native to tropical regions of Asia and Africa.
-The plant is appreciated for the showy inflorescent, colorful, and fluffy flowers.
+It is native to the warm climate of Africa and Asia and appreciated for the showy inflorescences that are colorful and unusual like no other flower.
 So, if you are looking forward to growing one, here are all the details on How to Grow Celosia!

 Popular Celosia Varieties

-Celosia Argentea: It is native to tropical Asia.
-It ‘s a plant that grows to a height of one meter with dark green coarse leaves with apparent ribs.
-The flowers are bright and colorful and can last up to 6 to 8 weeks.
+- Celosia argentea: It has dark green coarse leaves with apparent ribs.
+The flowers are bright and colorful and can last up to 6 weeks.

-Celosia Cristata: Also called as Chi Kuan in China.
-It is known as cockscomb as the flower head resembles the head of a rooster.
+- Celosia cristata: Its flower head resembles the head of a rooster, which is why it’s also known as cockscomb.
 It comes in colors like carmine red, yellow, white.

-- Get the seeds from a nursery or online.
+- Get the seeds of your favorite variety from a garden center or online.

 - Keep the soil moist and place the pot in bright light.